Clint Robinson (baseball): Kansas City Royals

-In his first season with the Kansas City Royals organization in 2007, Robinson emerged as a leader with the Idaho Falls farm team, earning Pioneer League MVP, Postseason All-Star, and Idaho Falls Player of the Year honors.
-After a productive 2008 season with Class-A Burlington, Robinson went on to have great year in High-A with Wilmington, finishing second for the Carolina League Batting Title.
-Also that year, Robinson took home the 2009 Mike Sweeney Award, which is awarded to the player that best represents the Royals organization both on and off the field.
+In his first season with the Kansas City Royals organization in 2007, Robinson emerged as a leader with the Idaho Falls Chukars, earning Pioneer League MVP, Postseason All-Star, and Idaho Falls Player of the Year honors.
+After an active 2008 season with the Single-A Burlington Bees, Robinson went to High-A with the Wilmington Blue Rocks, finishing second for the Carolina League Batting Title.
+Additionally, Robinson took home the 2009 Mike Sweeney Award, which is awarded to the player that best represents the Royals organization both on and off the field.

 In July 2010, with the Northwest Arkansas Naturals, he was in the top three of all Texas League players in almost every offensive statistical category.
 After a franchise record 21 game hitting streak Robinson earned Texas League All-Star and Player of the Month (June, 2010) honors.

 Robinson had a breakout year in 2011 with the Triple A Omaha Storm Chasers, posting a .326 batting average with 23 home runs and 100 RBI.
 His numbers fell off in 2012 however, as he hit 13 homers with 67 RBI and a .292 batting average.
 Robinson was also called up to the major league club for the first time in 2012, making four plate appearances as a pinch hitter in interleague play, striking out two of the times, with no hits.
 On November 20, 2012 the Royals designated Robinson for assignment as they cleared space on the 40-man roster ahead of the Rule 5 draft.

 Toronto Blue Jays

 On November 28, 2012, Robinson was traded to the Pittsburgh Pirates with pitcher Vin Mazzaro in exchange for right-handed pitcher Luis Santos and left-hander Luis Rico.
-On March 29, 2013, he was claimed by the Toronto Blue Jays, and optioned to their Double-A affiliate New Hampshire Fisher Cats.
+On March 27, 2013, Robinson was designated for assignment by the Pirates.
+Two days later, he was claimed by the Toronto Blue Jays, and optioned to their Double-A affiliate New Hampshire Fisher Cats.
 He was designated for assignment by the Blue Jays on May 29, and assigned outright to the Fisher Cats on May 30.
 He was promoted to the Triple-A Buffalo Bisons on July 9.
 In 111 games between the two levels, he hit .254 with 13 homers and 55 RBI.

 Los Angeles Dodgers

-He signed a minor league contract with the Los Angeles Dodgers on November 18, 2013 and was assigned to the AAA Albuquerque Isotopes.
+Robinson signed a minor league contract with the Los Angeles Dodgers on November 18, 2013 and was assigned to the Triple-A Albuquerque Isotopes.
 The Dodgers purchased his contract and called him up to the Majors on June 25, 2014.
-His first Major League hit was a game winning pinch-hit RBI single off of Corey Kluber of the Cleveland Indians on June 30, 2014.
+His first Major League hit was a game winning pinch-hit RBI single off of Corey Kluber of the Cleveland Indians on June 30.
 In nine games with the Dodgers, all but one of them as a pinch hitter, he had three hits in nine at-bats, with two RBI.
-He was designated for assignment on July 10, 2014.
-In 119 games with the Isotopes, he hit .312 with 18 homers and 80 RBI.
-Robinson elected free agency on October 12, 2014.
+He was designated for assignment on July 10.
+In 119 games with the Isotopes, he hit .312 with 18 home runs and 80 RBI.
+Robinson elected free agency on October 12.